chappy2/Moviedatabase/public/literateProgramming/clientApp.litcoffee.md

             @collection.push elem
             @save(callback)
             true
+#### removeMovie
+ - deletes the movie via comprehension
+ - All movies remain in collection if id is not the same as the given id

         removeMovie: (ids,callback) ->
             @collection = (movie for movie in @collection when movie.id != ids)
             @save(callback)
+#### getMovie and getCollection
+Getter for all movies or search for one (Anoter Comprehension Example).

         getMovie:(ids) ->
             result=(movie for movie in @collection when movie.id == ids)
             result
         getCollection: ->
             @collection
+#### fetch
+Example for ? operator.

         fetch: (callback)->
             temp=localStorage[@storageName]
             if not temp?